Skip to content

 • You Don't Have to Figure It Out Alone: Partnering with a specialist is the most important step.
 They provide expert guidance on everything from taking precise measurements to choosing the right cap and style, ensuring the final result feels comfortable and authentically you.

-What is a Cranial Prosthesis (and How Is It Different from a Wig)?
+What Is a Cranial Prosthesis (and How Is It Different from a Wig)?

 If you're exploring options for medical hair loss, you've likely come across the terms "wig" and "cranial prosthesis."
 While they might seem interchangeable, there are key differences that are important to understand.
 Think of a cranial prosthesis as a medical-grade wig, specifically designed for individuals with sensitive scalps due to conditions like alopecia, chemotherapy, or other medical treatments.
 It’s not just about aesthetics; it’s about comfort, security, and your overall well-being.
 Understanding what sets a cranial prosthesis apart is the first step in finding a solution that feels like it was made just for you.